Dyson Micro 1.5KG vs V8

 How to clean Dyson V8 cyclone

-Dyson cordless vacuums are workhorses that will last for years if maintained properly.
+Dyson cordless vacuums are reliable workhorses that can last for years if properly maintained.

 For the V8 and Micro, the process will be the same.
 You can check my article here to see a detailed guide on cleaning the V8.